top of page

 Meals?

-Meals are provided and will be eaten at the beach house, restaurants, and the Sea Lab cafeteria.
+Meals are provided and will be eaten at the base camp, restaurants, and the Sea Lab cafeteria.
 Students are welcome to bring snacks if they'd like.

 Supervision?